Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    refant='C00'
    go

-Copying the soultions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ and ’2min’.
+Copying the solutions to a new table, we do a round of amp-phase gaincal with all calibrator fields and solution types of ’int’ and ’2min’.
 The ’int’ solutions are used for bandpass calibration and the ’2min’ solutions are used for the actual calibration.

 .. code-block::